 Integrate trees and shrubs into your working lands.
 Invest in the long-term productivity of your farm by planting a windbreak or orchard.
 Establish trees on grazing lands to protect livestock from shade and wind with silvopasture.
 Hold onto your streambanks and do your part for clean water by establishing a riparian buffer.
-We can help you each step of the way, from planning, to planting and maintenance.
+From planning to planting to maintenance, we can help you each step of the way.

 Protect your acreage, crop fields, or livestock from wind stress.
 Windbreaks around homes can reduce household energy costs, trap snow away from roads and buildings, and improve quality of life for people working outdoors.
 When on the windward side of agricultural fields, windbreaks boost yields by 10-15%, increase the effectiveness of pesticides while reducing drift, and prevent wind erosion.